 - Update your computer

-Solution 1 – Download third party media player that supports DVD playback
+- Use a third-party media player that supports DVD playback

 If you installed a third-party media player that supports DVD, yet the problem persists, try running the built-in audio and video troubleshooter.

-- Go to Settings > Update > Troubleshoot
+- Go to Settings > Update & Security.

 Also, if you installed any DVD recording programs, try uninstalling them.
 Quite a few users confirmed that this quick workaround helped them fix the problem.

-- Wait until the scanning process completes > restart your computer.
+- Wait until the scanning process completes and restart your computer.

 System file corruption issues are extremely annoying as they can affect the overall functioning of the OS.
 The quickest way to fix system file issues is to run an SFC scan.